Arash-Kamboj/Real-Estate-Business-Project-Power-BI-/README.md

 Amount - 48,286

 - The global business head is always on the lookout to expand the business to various new industries in existing regions where penetration is low.
-For territories SC, NC, GA, OH and KY, what is the total number of units sold and out of it, much is the units sold for the Kids category?
+For territories SC, NC, GA, OH and KY, what is the total number of units sold?
 Answer -
-Total Number of Units Sold: 169,010 units (169.01K) Units Sold for the Kids Category: 21,000 units (21.00K)
+Total Number of Units Sold: 169,010 units (169.01K)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------